UNICA-FIME/holbertonschool-validation/module1_task2/README.md

 * Go Hugo v0.80+
 * GNU Make in version 3.81+
 ## Lifecycle
-* Build: Generate the website
+* build: Generate the website
-* Clean: Cleanup the content of the directory dist/
+* clean: Cleanup the content of the directory dist/
-* Post: Create a new blog post
+* post: Create a new blog post